sblauth/cashocs/demos/documented/optimal_control/demo_04_multiple_variables/demo_04.md

     v = Function(V)

 Here p1 is the adjoint state corresponding to y1, and p2 is the adjoint state corresponding to y2.
-For the treatment with cestrel these have to be put in (ordered) lists, so that the states and adjoints obey the same order.
+For the treatment with cashocs these have to be put in (ordered) lists, so that the states and adjoints obey the same order.
 This means, we define